jewarner57/ScheduleApp/README.md

 User will be able to see remaining number of days until school is out. / number of days school has been in session.
 User will be able to see a list of the week's lunch menu.
 (This may not be possible.
 The school makes the week's lunch avaliable on a pdf linked on their website)
 User will be able to view powerschool grades.
 (Is it possible to display user information from a 3rd party password protected site?)
-User will be able to see other school related twitter pages.
 User will be able to see some sort of weather page

 ---------------